Table of Contents

 East Park Avenue

-Radiant.
-My apartment had radiant heat.
-I had old fashioned radiators in my living room and bedroom.
-There was a boiler in the basement that the landlord fiddled with constantly during the chilly season.
-Radiant heat is glorious.
-It's the only kind to have.
-In Florida I only needed heat for three or four months.
-That was plenty of time to get to love it.
-I have radiant heat in my Capitol Hill apartment.
-Bigger radiators topped with marble slabs to hold and help radiate heat.
+Radiant heat.
+My apartment had radiant heat, with old fashioned radiators in my living room and bedroom.
+There was a boiler in the basement that the landlord often had to fiddle with during the chilly season.
+Radiant heat is glorious, the best kind of heating I've ever lived with.
+I would love to try the underfloor version, but that seems fairly out of reach, given my modest means.
+I now have radiant heat once again in my new home.
+Bigger radiators topped with faux marble slabs to hold and radiate heat.
 Radiant heat dries the air out, as welcome in Seattle as it was in Tallahassee.
-In this building you don't regulate heat using the radiator valve, the resident manager explained.
+In this old building you don't regulate heat using the radiator valve, the resident manager explained.
 The valves wear out, with nasty consequences.
-Instead you crack a window.
+The plaster walls in my studio bear mute testimony to some kind of past flood.
+I used to think a waterbed had burst upstairs, but now I suspect a failed valve.
+Instead you regulate heat by opening windows.
 That's perfect for me.
-I can't sleep without a window open for a trickle of fresh air no matter how cold it gets.
+I can't sleep without a window open for a trickle of fresh air to wash my face at night no matter how cold it gets.